N0tA1dan/C/README.md

 // You do this

 # Arrays
 As an introduction to arrays I want to start by asking a question: Let's say we wanted to store 3 ages of different people, how could we do this?
 We could have 3 different variables for those ages but that's not very nice to look at especially when you're dealing with more than 3 elements, so we can use arrays as a way of doing this in a more elegant way.
-An array is data structures that holds elements that have the same type together that are addressed by a single unit, that unit being the arrays name.
-We denote defining an array in C using the ``[]`` syntax notation to be able to describe we want an array of elements.
-So let's jump into the sytax of an array:
+An array is a data structure that holds elements of the same type that are addressed by an identifier / name unit.
+We define that we want an array in C using the ``[]`` syntax notation.
+So let's jump into the sytax of what an array looks like in C:
 ```
 data-type name[] = {elements};
 ```